 A Motivational Speaker for Leadership

 My work often starts at such affairs.
-I speak (quite well*) within the domains of pioneering leadership, motivation design & the future of work.
+I speak (quite well*) within the domains of pioneering leadership, motivation design and metamodern philosophy.
 Not just to ‘motivate’ your people, but rather; to equip them with better ways to think and savvier ways to lead meaningful progress through uncertainty and change.

 What is a ‘motivational speaker’ anyway?